In this article

 Material: Latex | Thickness and density: 2-inch or 3-inch thickness | Care instructions: Spot clean | Trial period and warranty: Nonreturnable, 5-year warranty

 Savy describes latex as more resilient than memory foam, meaning it will bounce back to its original shape quickly after you get up.
 Latex tends to be firmer and more supportive, too.
-Savvy, Fish, and Cushner like this all-natural latex topper from PlushBeds.
-It’s available in two heights (two inches for those who want to feel their mattress underneath and three inches for those who prefer more cushioning) and four different firmness levels.
-The brand recommends Soft for back and side sleepers who like a plush feel, Medium for side sleepers looking for softness and support, the slightly denser Medium-Firm for back and stomach sleepers, and Extra-Firm for people who weigh over 250 pounds or prefer maximum support.
-“The latex can soften a firm mattress but still give you some bounce, and the aerated feature allows for consistent airflow to keep the sleeper cool throughout the night,” says Fish.
+This all-natural latex topper from PlushBeds is available in two heights (two inches for those who want to feel their mattress underneath and three inches for those who prefer more cushioning) and five different firmness levels.
+The brand recommends Soft or Medium-Soft for any sleeper who likes a plush feel, Medium for side sleepers looking for softness and support, the slightly denser Medium-Firm for back and stomach sleepers, and Extra-Firm for people who weigh over 250 pounds or prefer maximum support.
+“The latex can soften a firm mattress but still give you some bounce, and the aerated feature allows for consistent airflow to keep the sleeper cool throughout the night,” says Bill Fish, co-founder of Tuck.
 Latex is naturally cooler than memory foam, but small ventilation holes in the PlushBeds topper are a nice touch for those who sleep especially hot on any material.
 Since it’s made from 100 percent natural latex, this topper is on the more expensive end, but Savy says its durability makes it worth the investment.
+You can add an optional organic-cotton cover for an extra $112.

 Best hybrid mattress topper

 A pillow-top mattress topper made from all organic materials, this model from Birch Living blends wool and latex for a plush yet supportive feel.
-Since this topper contains latex (like the PlushBeds one above), Auer says it “shouldn’t sag the way memory foam is known to do.”
+Since the topper contains latex (like the PlushBeds one above), Joe Auer, founder and managing editor of Mattress Clarity, says it “shouldn’t sag the way memory foam is known to do.”
 The high-density wool offers similarly lasting firmness.
 And though you might associate wool with warmth, it actually excels at temperature regulation (one reason it’s a popular material for activewear), so this topper won’t leave you sweaty.
-“If anything, it can wick away heat,” Cushner adds.
-The top layer is made from cool-to-the-touch organic cotton, but just a heads-up: It’s not removable or machine washable, so you’ll have to spot-clean this topper.
+(If anything, it can wick away heat.)
+The top layer is made from organic cotton, and like our top-pick Tempur-Adapt, the topper comes with a ten-year warranty.

 Best down mattress topper